genomeinterpretation/CAGI50/README.txt

 given challenge are provided.
 The predictions (either merged in the data file or in separate files) are also contained in ./data folder.

-The analysis pipeline can be divided into three main parts, 1) Data Interface (DI): reading the experimental data and prediction files, 2) Measure Computation (MC): evaluating the predictions by computing relevant measures, 3) Ranking and selection (RS): ranking methods based on appropriate measures and selecting the top performers, along with top performing baseline (if applicable) and Experimental-Max (if applicable)
+The analysis pipeline can be divided into four parts, 1) Data Interface (DI): reading the experimental data and prediction files, 2) Measure Computation (MC): evaluating the predictions by computing relevant measures, 3) Ranking and selection (RS): ranking methods based on appropriate measures and selecting the top performers, along with top performing baseline (if applicable) and Experimental-Max (if applicable)